Fantom-foundation/consensus-rough-notes/node-membership/node-membership.md

-Placement of a node X in a circle or removal of it requires agreement of a supermajority of nodes (which can be restricted to the inner circle) in the following sense: once a supermajority of nodes strongly see the node _alive_ or _faulty_ event E in the gossip graph local to a node Y, node Y assumes that node X placement or removal has been committed.
+Placement of a node X in a circle or removal of it requires agreement of a supermajority of nodes (which can be restricted to the inner circle) in the following sense: once a supermajority of nodes strongly see the node's `alive` or `faulty` event E in the gossip graph local to a node Y, node Y assumes that node X's placement or removal has been committed.
 Node Y then gossips the event E to the nodes that do not strongly see E in the local gossip graph of node Y.

 ## Influences